 That’s the improvement most of our LASIK patients experience as soon as they leave the operating room.
 (Additional improvement normally occurs, but response level and time frames vary.)

-Dr. Timothy Walline, M.D. - Dr. Walline sees patients at the Independence, Leawood, Prairie Village and Warrensburg Eye Centers, plus Truman Medical Center – Hospital Hill.
+Dr. Timothy Walline, M.D. - Dr. Walline sees patients at the Independence, Leawood, Prairie Village and Warrensburg Eye Centers, plus Truman Medical Center – Hospital Hill and Lakewood locations.

 Why Sabates Eye Centers for LASIK?